Lesson 9: Setting Up Container Runtime

 $ containerd config default | tee /etc/containerd/config.toml

-Open the configuration file with a text editor like vi
+cgroup driver.
+Open the configuration file with a text editor like vim

 or nano